jdorn/json-editor/README.md

 ![JSON Schema -> HTML Editor -> JSON](https://raw.github.com/jdorn/json-editor/master/jsoneditor.png)

-JSON Editor will create an HTML editor from a JSON Schema and output JSON data that matches the schema.
-It supports a large subset of JSON Schema and can integrate with several popular CSS frameworks (bootstrap, foundation, and jQueryUI).
+JSON Editor takes a JSON Schema and uses it to generate an HTML form.
+It has full support for JSON Schema version 3 and 4 and can integrate with several popular CSS frameworks (bootstrap, foundation, and jQueryUI).

 Check out an example: http://rawgithub.com/jdorn/json-editor/master/example.html